Dexcom CGM: Calibration

 Continuous glucose monitoring systems do not always produce readings identical to those obtained through fingerstick blood glucose testing.
 Differences between CGM and fingerstick values are expected due to physiological and technical factors, including the lag time between glucose levels in interstitial fluid and those in capillary blood.
 While the Dexcom G7 has a reported MARD of approximately 8.2%, variations of up to 20% between CGM and fingerstick readings are considered within the normal accuracy range.
 These differences are particularly noticeable during periods of rapid glucose change, such as after meals, physical activity, or insulin administration.
 As a result, CGM readings are most reliable when glucose levels are stable, and discrepancies may occur during times of fluctuation.

-There is an option to calibrate using a blood glucose reading taken from another device such as a fingerstick lancing device and a blood glucose meter, but it is not mandatory on any currently available Dexcom CGMs.
+There is an option to calibrate using a blood glucose reading taken from another device such as a blood glucose meter that uses a fingerstick lancing device, but it is not mandatory on any currently available Dexcom CGMs.
 The "20 rule" (or 20/20 rule) is commonly used to assess the accuracy of the CGM.
 If the difference between the Dexcom G6 or G7 reading and the fingerstick blood glucose meter value is within 20% (or 20 mg/dL when glucose levels are under 80 mg/dL), the sensor is operating within its expected error margin.
 While CGM and meter readings may not match exactly, they should generally fall within this acceptable range, especially when glucose levels are stable.

+Clinical studies

+Randomized trials have evaluated Dexcom systems as part of real-time CGM-based diabetes management.
+In the 2020 MILLENNIALS crossover trial, participants aged 16–24 years with type 1 diabetes used the Dexcom G6 for eight weeks and conventional self-monitoring of blood glucose for eight weeks.
+During G6 use, the mean percentage of time in the target glucose range of 70–180 mg/dL was 35.7%, compared with 24.6% during self-monitoring, and mean glycated hemoglobin (HbA1c) was 0.76 percentage points lower.

+The 2021 MOBILE trial randomly assigned 175 adults with poorly controlled type 2 diabetes, treated with basal insulin but not mealtime insulin, to use either the G6 or a conventional blood glucose meter for eight months.
+HbA1c decreased by 1.1 percentage points in the G6 group and by 0.6 points in the meter group; after adjustment, the between-group difference was 0.4 percentage points.
+Mean time in the 70–180 mg/dL range was 59% with the G6 and 43% with meter monitoring, while one participant in each group experienced severe hypoglycemia.
+The study and devices were funded by Dexcom, and a Dexcom employee was among the authors.
+Both trials compared a CGM-enabled management strategy with fingerstick-based monitoring; they did not compare the G6 with another CGM system.